-Worsening Internet and Mobile Piracy: As broadband and mobile 3G and 4G services become more widely available, with faster speeds, growing infrastructure, and lower Internet subscription fees, there are opportunities for growth of a legitimate online and mobile marketplace for copyright works in Thailand.4 Almost 44 million people use fixed Internet in Thailand.5 Access to the Internet, including through both fixed and mobile Internet access, continues to increase.6
+Worsening Internet and Mobile Piracy: As broadband and mobile 3G and 4G services become more widely available, with faster speeds, growing infrastructure, and lower Internet subscription fees, there are opportunities for growth of a legitimate online and mobile marketplace for copyright works in Thailand.4 Almost 44 million people use fixed Internet in Thailand.5 Access to the Internet, including through both fixed and mobile Internet access, continues to increase.6 Smartphone use in Thailand is very high, and Thailand's Internet users spend among the highest number of hours online compared to users around the world.7

-Notwithstanding the expanding availability of legitimate services for music and audiovisual materials, increasing access to broadband Internet, particularly on mobile devices, has led to escalating piracy of television content, video games, published materials, and broadcasts.
-As noted above, the movie industry estimates that there are twenty times as many page views to top piracy services as there are page views to the top legitimate services in Thailand, ranking among the worst in Asia.
-Legitimate services are simply unable to compete.
+Notwithstanding the expanding availability of legitimate services for music and audiovisual materials, the increasing access to broadband Internet, particularly on mobile devices, has led to escalating piracy of recorded music, television content, video games, published materials, and broadcasts.
+As noted above, the movie industry estimates that there are ten times as many page views to top piracy services as there are page views to the top legitimate services in Thailand, ranking among the worst in Asia.8 Legitimate services are simply unable to compete.
 The use of social media is on the rise, and has become a popular platform for distributing and accessing pirated content.
 Streaming unauthorized content is the most popular form of piracy, whether through social media and streaming websites, apps, or ISDs.
-The Thai site IpPlayBox.tv, which was among the websites cited by IIPA members in their "notorious markets" Out-of-Cycle Review (OCR) filings to the U.S. Trade Representative in the fall of 2016, has changed to Doo4k.tv.
-It is a portal that allows users to download an app that provides access to pirated content, including the latest run motion pictures, television content, sporting events, and live streamed PPV events and concerts.8 Free programs that allow users to download infringing content from YouTube (i.e. stream ripping) are an increasing source of piracy.
-These include ssYouTube, YouTube Downloader YYTD, Keepvid, Clipconverter.cc, and Videograbby.com, as well as mobile apps such as Video Downloader Lite Super - Vdownload on iOS and TubeMateYoutube Downloader on Android.
+The Thai site IpPlayBox.tv (later rebranded as Doo4k), and related sites, 9 which were among the websites cited by IIPA members in their "notorious markets" Out-of-Cycle Review (OCR) filings to the U.S. Trade Representative in the fall of 2017, are portals that allow users to download apps that provide access to pirated content, including the latest run motion pictures, television content, sporting events, and live streamed PPV events and concerts.
+10 Free programs that allow users to download infringing content from YouTube (i.e., stream ripping) are an increasing source of piracy.
+These include YouTube Downloader YYTD, Keepvid, Flyto.biz, Flyv2mp3.org, and Convert2mp3.net, as well as mobile apps such as Video Downloader Lite Super - Vdownload on iOS and TubeMateYoutube Downloader on Android.
 BitTorrent index and tracker sites, cyberlockers, and BBS/forums also remain problematic, although the popularity of peer-to-peer (P2P) networks, including BitTorrent, has declined mainly due to the increase in stream ripping.
 Internet Protocol Television (IP TV) has also become a popular platform for digital piracy.
+11